diamantmh/exposure-android/README.md

 For automated daily builds and test runs, we’re using Travis CI, a integrated GitHub test and deployment service.
 To setup the build system:

 - Ensure Travis CI is authorized on the GitHub account and repository
-- Add `.travis.yml` file to the repository
-- Push the new Travis file up to the repository to trigger the build
+- Push a commit to the repository and Travis will automatically build and run tests

-Travis CI triggers builds with any git push as long as there is a `.travis.yml` file within the repository.
-As Travis is integrated with the “getexposure” organization on GitHub, any emails from the integration service will go out to the entire team.
+Travis is integrated with the “getexposure” organization on GitHub such that any emails from the integration service will go out to the entire team.

-However, as our application currently stands, we are simply passing information to and from the database.
-These are more integration tests focused and don’t require unit tests.
-These integration tests have yet to be planned and will be integrated with Travis CI.
-Additionally, the main test suite we have created primarily focus on assertions to ensure and check functionality while debugging.
-These assertions will be integrated into Travis CI as well.

 ### Release

-When a version of Exposure is ready to go (i.e. stable), tags will be used to mark different versions of Exposure and pushed up to the GitHub repository.
+To organize releases, we will use GitHub's release feature.

 The repository will also be ZIP compressed and uploaded to the team website such that each version can be viewed.

 ### Access Bug Reporting